weapons-and-armor

 Cost and Craftsmanship

-Bronze armor was expensive.
-Copper and tin were not always locally available; Greece had to import tin from as far away as Britain, Cornwall, and Central Asia.
-A complete bronze panoply could cost the equivalent of several years’ wages for a common farmer.
-This meant that only the wealthiest citizens could afford to fight as hoplites.
-The expense also meant that armor was often custom‑made by a specialist bronzesmith (chalkeus), with intricate hammering and riveting work that could take weeks to complete.
+Bronze armor was prohibitively expensive for the average farmer.
+A complete bronze panoply could cost the equivalent of several years’ wages.
+The expense meant that armor was often custom‑made, with intricate hammering and riveting work that could take weeks to complete.
 The high cost reinforced a social divide: the heavy infantry was drawn from the upper classes, while poorer citizens served as light troops or rowers in the navy.
+This economic barrier began to crack only when a cheaper, more abundant material emerged.

 Limitations of Bronze

-Despite its prestige, bronze had drawbacks.
+Despite its prestige, bronze had significant drawbacks.
 The alloy was relatively brittle under certain conditions; a heavy blow from an iron weapon could cause the bronze to crack rather than dent.
-Bronze armor also lacked the hardness to resist repeated strikes from iron points, and it was heavy—a full bronze cuirass could weigh 15 kg (33 lb) or more, not counting helmet, greaves, and shield.
+Bronze armor also lacked the hardness to resist repeated strikes from iron points.
+Furthermore, it was heavy—a full bronze cuirass could weigh 15 kg (33 lb) or more, not counting helmet, greaves, and shield.
 Soldiers wearing such armor overheated quickly, especially under the Greek sun, and their mobility was restricted.
-The need for a more affordable, tougher, and lighter alternative became increasingly urgent as Greek city‑states began fielding larger armies.
+The need for a tougher, lighter, and more affordable alternative became increasingly urgent as Greek city‑states began fielding larger armies.

 The Iron Revolution: A New Material for a New Age